 Each year, the Westminster Legacy Foundation honors Westminster citizens, individuals, groups, business, and organizations active in the Westminster community.

-The nominees and winners will be recognized at a program in their honor on Tuesday, September 15 at 7:30am.
-You can watch the event by streaming it live at this link: https://livestream.com/loclyzmedia/wlf-communityawards, on our facebook page, or by visiting any of the following restaurants, which have social distancing protocols in place, and will have the program streaming on their screens:
+The nominees and winners were recognized at a program in their honor on Tuesday, September 15 at 7:30am.
+You can watch the live-streamed event by visiting this link: https://livestream.com/loclyzmedia/wlf-communityawards.

 Please read about the seven award categories below: